How To See The Best Of Zhangjiajie Forest Park In 2 Days

 • By Taxi

 You can also use a combination of bus and taxi.
-In other words, you can take a taxi to the park in the morning, and then go back with a bus in the evening.
+In other words, you can take a taxi to the park in the morning, and then go back to town with a bus in the evening.

 Another nice platform with 360 degree views